rishiheggawadi/rishiheggawadi/README.md

 - 👋 Hi, I’m Rishi Heggawadi
 - 👀 I’m interested in reading, learning and all sorts of other things
-- 🌱 I’m currently learning how to code lol
-- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: rheggawadi7@gmail.com / @heggawadi on instagram

 <!---